 How much a home inspector earns can depend on a few different factors, such as education, experience, location, employment status, and clientele.
 However, a modest estimate of how much a home inspector can earn is anywhere from $40,000 – $50,000 annually.
-On the upper end of that scale, home inspectors who have over twenty years of experience can expect to earn close to $70,000 per year.
-Depending on where you’re located, this can be a comfortable income.
+On the upper end of that scale, some home inspectors can expect to earn between $70,000 to $150,000 per year.
+Depending on where you’re located, this can be a very comfortable income.

 Education is important in any industry, but it will be more important if you plan to become employed at someone else’s business.
 As your educational background increases, you can expect your salary to increase, too.
 Some employers will require a home inspector to have an associate’s degree to even be considered for a position.
 If a home inspector has a bachelor’s degree in a related field, then this could mean a pay increase.